 Imagine this, Rose.

-You'll get to read history in their own words instead of having somebody spin a translate in some woke progressive classroom.
+You'll get to read history in their own words instead of having somebody in some woke progressive classroom.

-Why don't you get the truth and and read the writers?
+Why don't you get the truth and read the writers, read the authors of it?

 We need to be honest about that because you talked about the Black Robe Regiment.

-You know, they, you know, when it was time for uh convincing others that it was absolutely necessary um to uh to for to go to war, the revolutionary war in an effort for freedom, some of those uh uh uh pastors would tear off their robes and underneath there was a uniform.
+You know, when it was time for convincing others that it was absolutely necessary to go to war, the Revolutionary War, in an effort for freedom, some of those pastors would tear off their robes and underneath there was a uniform.

 So they were very much part of what was happening.

-But before that was our spiritual awakening, the great awakening, where people began to understand once again, and that's why I like bringing that in to anything I have to say about politics, anything I have to say about our constitution, our founding, is that that before that could happen, I think it was absolutely necessary that we had that spiritual awakening.
+But before that was our spiritual awakening, the Great Awakening, where people began to understand once again, and that's why I like bringing that in to anything I have to say about politics, anything I have to say about our Constitution, our founding, is that before that could happen, I think it was absolutely necessary that we had that spiritual awakening.

 There was always some sort of spiritual awakening that allowed people to move forward or to remember what their roots were.